caxqueiroz/chaos_engineering_thinker/README.md

 ## Prerequisites

 - Python 3.8+
+- Access to a LLM model.
+Currently, the system uses Ollama for LLM capabilities.
-- Ollama installed and running locally with the llama2 model
+- Ollama server running with the deepseek-r1:70b model
 - Virtual environment (recommended)

 ## Installation